dalecosta1/dale-infrastructure-manager/README.md

 - Public vms: If you istance 'N' vms or you create a VPC reachable by the external netowork, use the public ip of every single vm.

-Dale-infrastructure-manager work well for both cases on-prem & cloud 🛸🛸
+dale-infrastructure-manager works well for both cases on-prem & cloud 🛸🛸

 ## 🤹‍♂️ Tech Stack